Mutual Information Minimization for Side-Channel Attack Resistance via Optimal Noise Injection: Introduction

-Resource-constrained devices, such as IoT devices, are particularly vulnerable to SCAs due to their limited power and computational capabilities \cite{Arsath2020param, Socha2022comprehensive}.
-While systems with sufficient resources can apply countermeasures such as noise injection and masking to obscure side-channel leakage, IoT devices face significant constraints.
-Their tight power budgets make high-overhead countermeasures impractical, and their simpler architectures lack inherent mechanisms to mask power variations between cryptographic operations.
-Thus, IoT devices remain exposed to attacks exploiting distinct power signatures, emphasizing the need for low-overhead and efficient protection strategies.
+Such constraints are particularly pronounced in Internet of Things (IoT) devices, which are susceptible to SCAs due to their limited power and computational resources~\cite{Arsath2020param, Socha2022comprehensive}.
+While high-resource systems can implement artificial noise injection effectively, IoT devices often lack the capacity to support these high-overhead techniques.
+Consequently, they remain exposed to power-analysis attacks that exploit distinct power signatures during cryptographic operations.

-We propose a principled approach to optimally allocate artificial noise power under a power constraint, effectively addressing the limitations of resource-constrained devices.
-To this end, we formulate optimization problems that aim to minimize the information leakage for a given artificial noise power budget and derive their optimal solutions.
-This approach is particularly well suited for power-constrained devices such as IoT devices.

-In this approach, we employ the mutual information to quantify information leakage, which is essential for evaluating countermeasures against SCAs.
-Several metrics have been proposed for this purpose, including mutual information~\cite{Gierlichs2008mutual}, channel capacity~\cite{Phan2017synthesis}, and maximal leakage~\cite{Issa2020maximal}.
-The suitability of each metric depends on the characteristics of the side-channel attack.
-The mutual information is well suited for power consumption attacks, as it can handle continuous random variables and subsumes the channel capacity as a special case.
-In contrast, the maximal leakage--while effective for discrete variables~\cite{Wu2020case}--diverges in continuous domains~\cite{Issa2020maximal}, rendering it unsuitable for our scenario.
-Hence, we adopt the mutual information to model and manage leakage in the context of artificial noise injection.
-Specifically, we consider two objective functions: (1) minimizing the total (or average) mutual information and (2) minimizing the maximum mutual information.
+We propose an artificial-noise injection method that addresses the limitations of existing approaches by using mutual information~\cite{Cover2006} as a measure of side-channel information leakage.
+Our approach formulates an optimization problem that minimizes the mutual information under a power constraint on the artificial noise, with particular focus on applicability to resource-constrained devices.
+To formulate the optimization framework under a power constraint, we need a metric that accurately quantifies information leakage.
+While maximal leakage~\cite{Issa2020maximal} is a well-known metric for quantifying information leakage, the mutual information is more appropriate in the context of power-analysis attacks, as it accommodates continuous random variables typically observed in side-channel measurements.
+In contrast, the maximal leakage diverges under these conditions~\cite[Example 10]{Issa2020maximal}.